API Gateway Security Best Practices for 2024

 Conclusion

-API Gateway is a core installation that helps to keep the API secure.
-Therefore securing the API from attacks is very important.
+Securing API Gateways is a core installation that helps to keep the API secure.
+Therefore, securing the API from attacks is very important.
 Ensuring API gateway security can provide improved security for microservices by ensuring the authenticity of traffic coming in, authorization of various API functions, and protecting sensitive data in the API and its underlying systems.
 To summarise, some of the API gateway security best practices are using modern authentication methods, encrypting sensitive rate limiting, using cloud-based API gateways, and enabling a web application firewall (WAF).

 Interested in API Security?